tjvantoll/articles/biometric/article.md

 * [Step #2: Setting up enterprise auth](#step-2)
 * [Step #3: Tying in biometric auth](#step-3)

-So that you have a visual of what you’ll be building, here’s a gif showing this article’s final app in action.
+Here’s a gif showing this article’s final app in action.

 ![](final-app.gif)

 Let’s get started by looking at how to get your app up and running.

-> **NOTE**: Don’t feel the need to follow along with every step of this article step-by-step, as the this article’s full source code is [available on GitHub for you to peruse](https://github.com/tjvantoll/BiometricAuth) at any time.
+> **NOTE**: This article sample’s full source code is [available on GitHub for you to reference](https://github.com/tjvantoll/BiometricAuth) at any time.

 <h2 id="step-1">Step #1: Getting an app up and running</h2>

-As a developer, one of the first decisions you have to make when building an app is deciding which platforms the app should run on.
+As a app developer, one of the first decisions you have to make is deciding which platforms your app should run on.
 When it comes to biometric authentication this decision is rather simple, as mobile platforms (aka iOS and Android) are currently the only platforms that allow developers to access fingerprint and face sensors.

-With that in mind, in this article you’ll use NativeScript to make building a cross-platform iOS and Android app as easy as possible, and Kinvey, a powerful backend that integrates well with NativeScript and which will help with some of the trickier authentication tasks you’ll tackle in the next step.
+With that in mind, in this article you’ll use NativeScript to make building a cross-platform iOS and Android app as easy as possible, and Kinvey, a powerful backend that integrates well with NativeScript, and which will help with some of the trickier authentication tasks you’ll tackle in the next step.

 > **TIP**: If you’re new to NativeScript and Kinvey, you might want to read [_How to Get Started With Kinvey and NativeScript—Fast_](https://www.progress.com/blogs/how-to-get-started-with-kinvey-and-nativescript-fast) for some background on each of the technologies.